mylesalamb/IndividualProject/src/README.md

 cd ..

 cd lsquic/
-cmake -DBORINGSSL_DIR=$BORINGSSL -DBORINGSSL_INCLUDE=$BORINGSSL/include . && make
+cmake -DBORINGSSL_DIR=$BORINGSSL -DBORINGSSL_INCLUDE=$BORINGSSL_INCLUDE . && make
 sudo make install
 cd ..
 ```

 Lastly, one may compile the tool with the provided makefile with make.
+First changing directory to the 'tool' directory within the repository.

 additionally as the tool uses raw sockets in some parts, and listens to network interfaces we require some capabilities to be set with the following command.

 ```